strap/strap_sdk_pebble/README.md

 If you're stuck, check out the sample project that should help you get started.

 Accelerometer data is automatically sent in the background periodically and crunched on the server every few hours.
-If you have issues or problems, please open an issue on GitHub or visit our community support portal at http://strap.uservoice.com
+If you have issues or problems, please open an issue on GitHub, visit our community support portal at http://strap.uservoice.com, email us at support@straphq.com, or tweet us <a href="http://www.twitter.com/getstrap">@getstrap</a>